rogerhyam/wfo-backbone-management/green_book/README.md

 ## Integrity Checks on Saving a Taxon

-1. An accepted name must be set (unless this taxon is of kind antonym or unspecified - see below).
+1. An accepted name must be set.
 1. A parent taxon must be set (apart from the root of all taxa which has itself as its parent).
 1. The accepted name for the taxon must pass the integrity checks necessary for it to be saved as a name (see above).
 1. The accepted name must have the nomenclatural status 'valid'.